 This is where RPA is at its best—it can automate and streamline the process that would take a human a lot longer, allowing them to do something that needs a human touch.

 Automation like this is most successful in situations where the task is predictable and manual, as bots can be specifically assigned to do that one simple task.

-As the amount of data within SMBs increases over time, which it will, businesses will need to utilize methods such as RPA which will help organize this influx of information and store it in a central repository quickly and without the chance for error that is common with humans.
+As the amount of data within SMBs increases over time, businesses will need to utilize methods such as RPA which will help organize this influx of information and store it in a central repository quickly and without the chance for error that is common with humans.